• Home

 CUT FLOWERS:

-Seasonal selections from our varieties of native, non-native, herb, annual and perennial plants.
+Seasonal selections of native, non-native, herb, annual and perennial plants.

 Flowers are an important part of the farm, for plant biodiversity and pollinator health.